You are here:

 Current Topics of Interest

-In order to further refine our Research Agenda, in 2024 we will be calling for grant applications exploring
+In order to further refine our Research Agenda, in 2024 we are calling for grant applications exploring

 the role of vertebral subluxation in Quality of Life (QOL) and Functional Outcome Measures (FOM) across the human lifespan.